Abuelodelanada/TOMy/README.md

 --------

  - SQL syntax coloring.
- - Result coloring.
+ - ∼∼Result coloring.∼∼
- - Get data connection to the server from rc file or from arguments
+ - ∼∼Get data connection to the server from rc file or from arguments∼∼
  - Pretty print for multi-line querys.
- - Syntax help as in ipython (SELECT?).
+ - ∼∼Syntax help as in ipython (SELECT?).∼∼
- - Keyword complete with TAB.
+ - ∼∼Keyword complete with TAB.∼∼
- - Custom promt.
+ - ∼∼Custom promt.∼∼
- - Configurable.
+ - ∼∼Configurable.∼∼